vmware-archive/wasm-languages/README.md

 ### Build & Run

 Test it directly in Gitpod via the dedicated button, or locally using the `run-dev-container.sh` script (Docker required).
+Execute the `run.sh` script (or variants like `run_wasi.sh` or `run_dev.sh`) in each sample directory to run each of them.
+Web samples are typically served by a web server available at http://localhost:8000/.

 ## Contributing